Jimmyl6413/sep11-freedom-project/tool/learning-log.md

 * Began testing out the codes that I saw from a variety of tutorials.
 * This helped me see what different codes did and how they worked together.

+### 11/18/24
+* Started making my own custom tiles and structures on tiled.